fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_18.jpg)

-Figure 7.18: The output indicating all prime numbers below 100
+Caption: The output indicating all prime numbers below 100

 This exercise demonstrates that by implementing an iterative algorithm as a Python iterator, you can treat it like a collection.
 In fact, the